Gameknight5249/Gameknight-CTF_Library/blamegame-generalskills.md

 7. Within the first three commit logs, my flag was there.

 # Solution (A more efficient method)
-When I found the flag, I got confused because I had just scrolled through the commit log 5 minutes ago: I found out my intial strategy was good, I just executed it wrong.
+- When I found the flag, I got confused because I had just scrolled through the commit log 5 minutes ago: I found out my initial strategy was good, I just executed it wrong.
 1. Unzip the file
 2. Use "git log" to look through all of the commits
 3. Make sure to scroll carefully through all of the commits since the flag is somewhere in the middle, not at the top or bottom as I assumed before.